 Big Takeaways

-- About the same number — 87% — are worried AI is helping scammers.
+- 87% of Americans are worried AI is helping scammers.

 - 55% say scams are getting worse this year, and only 5% of Americans feel less concern than they did last year.

 - Certain demographics worry more than others.
-Women are 5% more likely to be “extremely concerned” about scams than men, those with at least some college education are 4% more likely to be very or somewhat concerned, and Southerners are 7% more likely to be “a lot more” worried than last year.
+Women (64%) are more likely to be “extremely concerned” about scams than men (56%) and Southerners (25%) are nearly 80% more likely than Midwesterners (14%) to be “a lot more” worried than last year.

 87% of People are Concerned About how AI is Helping Scammers